Certified Right Angled iPhone Charging Cable 3 Pack Lightning Cable 10 FT Charge & Data Transfer Cord for. | Better Homes & Gardens

 Advertisement

-IF RECEIVED A WRONG COLOUR, PLEASE CONTACT US, WE WILL GIVE YOU A FULL REFUND AND BEAR FREIGHT.
-Feature: Right angle and Extra long design: This right angle design is especially convenient to mobile game players, watch movies or play games while charging as you want, and the L-type design can also reduce the bending and protect the interface while using. extra long 10ft length is more convenient than other short cables, when you lie down play the game or watching movie Durability & Compatibility: The jacket of the cable made of top-tier nylon braided and has passed 8000+ bend lifespan and 8000+ plug lifespan tests before making your best user experience.
+Right angle and Extra long design: This right angle design is especially convenient to mobile game players, watch movies or play games while charging as you want, and the L-type design can also reduce the bending and protect the interface while using. extra long 10ft length is more convenient than other short cables, when you lie down play the game or watching movie Durability & Compatibility: The jacket of the cable made of top-tier nylon braided and has passed 8000+ bend lifespan and 8000+ plug lifespan tests before making your best user experience.
 Compatible with iPhone X/XS/XSmax/XR/8/7/6/iPad Fast Charging & Syncing: Support Power charging(2.4A Maximum) and data syncing(480MBps Maximum) in parallel with fast speed, We insist on using premium, thicke ned copper wiring inside our cables to guarantee efficient syncing for all compatible devices.
-After -Sale Service: Any q
+After -Sale Service: Any quality issue we promise provide refund or send new replacement within 30 days from the date of purcha